Governance

 It should be clear where these communication practices are described (annual report or website).

 The Board recognizes the AGM as an important opportunity to meet private shareholders.
 The Directors are available to listen to the views of shareholders informally immediately following the AGM.
+The Company has taken measures at the recent AGMs to enable shareholders to dial-in and observe the proceedings of the meeting and submit questions to be responded which has enabled greater engagement with shareholders.

 The Company also engaged FTI Consulting in 2017 to enhance investor relations.

-This information was last updated on 23 August 2023.
+This information was last updated on 30 June 2025.

 Health, Safety, Security and Environment (HSSE)